joaomacalos/blog-academic/content/authors/admin/_index.md

 - Visitors
 ---

 A Brazilian expatriate in Paris.
-I'm a Ph.D. candidate in Economics at the Centre d'Économie de l'Université Paris Nord (CEPN).
-My research interests include financial globalization, the integration of emerging economies to global markets, and international macroeconomics.
-I'm also one of the coordinators of the States & Markets working group at the Young Scholars' Initiative (YSI).
+I have a Ph.D. in Economics from the Centre d'Économie de l'Université Paris Nord (CEPN) - Université Sorbonne Paris Nord.
+I love analyzing data and applying clever statistical methods to answer for real world questions.
+I am also the developer of the *sfcr* package for simulating and validating stock-flow consistent models with R.

-I love football (it is football, not soccer, please.), economics, literature, and statistics, not necessarily in that order.
+I love football, economics, literature, and statistics, not necessarily in that order.